rslifka/fate_of_all_fools/README.md

 ## Additions
 * Displays information at-a-glance derived from an external source of subjective weapon quality assessments. **You can create your own sheet from my template to specify your own rankings!** (see below) (**TODO: screenshot**)
-* Duplicate items are indicated with a `dup` tag, and duplicate items with a lower light level are indicated with `dup-lo`.
+* Duplicate items are indicated with a `D` tag, and duplicate items with a lower light level are indicated with `D-LO`.
 When hovering over a duplicate item, all other duplicates are highlighted. (**TODO: screenshot**)
 * Infusable items are indicated with an `infuse` tag.
 Hovering over an infusable item will highlight items that it can use for infusion. (**TODO: screenshot**)

 ## Modifications